DiceMast3r/DiceMast3r/README.md

-- 👋 Hi, I’m @DiceMast3r
+- 👋 Hi, I’m @DiceMast3r, 2nd Year TELECOM Engineering student at KMITL, Thailand
-- 👀 I’m interested in Coding, Airplane, Electric train
+- 👀 I’m interested in Coding, Airplane, Electric train, Technology
-- 2nd Year Engineering student
+- Can code in Python.
+C#, C

 <!---
 DiceMast3r/DiceMast3r is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.